nyorain/vil/architecture.md

 commands into the submissions done by the application.
 A `CommandHook` can be installed in the `vil::Device` and will be considered every time commands are submitted to a queue of that device via `CommandHook::hook`.
-That function gets the command buffer that is submitted and can return an internal replacement command buffer.
-To "insert" commands, it simply reads from the recorded command buffer, recording the commands into an internally created command, adding or altering commands as needed.
+That function gets a submission to a queue and can replace command buffers with internal, patched replacements.
+To "insert" commands, it simply reads from the recorded command buffer (using our `vil::Command` objects created at recording time), records the commands into an internally created command, adding or altering commands as needed.
 The reason we don't already do this directly into the application's command buffers as it records them is that we might not know at that point of time